-These formal apologies were an important step towards building a respectful new relationship between Indigenous and non-Indigenous Australians.
+These formal apologies were an important step towards building a respectful new relationship between Aboriginal and Torres Strait Islanders and non-Indigenous Australians.
 Many Stolen Generations members felt that their pain and suffering was acknowledged and that the nation understood the need to right the wrongs of the past.

-In this way, the Apology lays the groundwork for us to work more effectively towards achieving better outcomes for Aboriginal and Torres Strait Islander Australians.
+In this way, the Apology lays the groundwork for us to work more effectively towards achieving better outcomes for Aboriginal and Torres Strait Islander Australians and the broader Australian community.